Young Scholars

 Philipp Krauer received his doctorate from ETH Zurich in 2021 with a thesis on Swiss mercenaries in the Dutch colonial army (1848-1914).
 His research interests include global, colonial and knowledge history.
 He holds a Master's degree in History and Philosophy of Knowledge from ETH Zurich and a Bachelor's degree in History and German Language and Literature from the University of Zurich.
 Since 2021 he has been working as an archivist at the Staatsarchiv of the Canton of Schwyz.
 He is also co-founder of the public history project «zh-kolonial.ch».

-The award ceremony will take place on 10 November at 6 pm at the Bernisches Historisches Museum.
-All interested parties are cordially invited, no registration necessary.
+The award ceremony took place on 10 November at 6 pm at the Bernisches Historisches Museum.
+More information here (German).

 2022